7 Customer Service Mistakes Health Care Companies Should Avoid in the Post-Pandemic Era

 7. Failing to aim high enough

-2021 is a transition year and experts predict a return to normalcy only by the fourth quarter of the year.
-To best serve your health care customer base, we highly recommend you take a digital-first approach, while avoiding the above mistakes.
+There is no turning back the digitalization of customer engagement.
+To best serve your healthcare customer base, we highly recommend you take a digital-first approach, while avoiding the above mistakes.